 10. Asukayama Park

 With around 600 cherry trees, Asukayama Park tends to be favored by locals and often escapes notice in guidebooks.
-Nevertheless it has for a long time been one of the favorite spots for cherry blossoms in Tokyo.
-From 10:00 a.m. to 4:00 p.m., a monorail runs through the garden and the cherry trees viewed from above are a rare and special sight.
+Nevertheless, it has, for a long time, been one of the favorite spots for cherry blossoms in Tokyo.
+From 10:00 a.m. to 4:00 p.m., a monorail runs through the garden, and the cherry trees viewed from above are a rare and unique sight.

 *Prices and options mentioned are subject to change.